syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

 After a moment pondering about self-reference (and my existence), I thought: well, that's not helpful.
-It's got these black lines of different intensity values and didn't really provide any more information.
+It's got these black lines of different intensity values which resembled the original image and didn't really provide any more information.
 Okay, let's see if we can't analyze the intensity for some data.

 __Time went waaay by.
-Like seriously, I wasted my time doing pointless analysis on this image__
+Like seriously, I wasted my time doing pointless numerical analysis on this image__

 Towards the deadline, I decided that I'm done with this, I'm just going to use basic tools to see if I can get anything.
 And obviously, after shooting myself